 Tutorials

-The only required information by EXPO2014 is the experimental powder diffraction pattern and the chemical formula C10H16N6S.
+The only required information by EXPO is the experimental powder diffraction pattern and the chemical formula C10H16N6S.

 To access to examples directory: